emicklei/recall/README.md

 #### RecordingStrategy

-Debug logging is recorded by the Recaller and only if an error is detected, the log records are replayed from memory using the default logger.
+Debug logging is recorded by the Recaller directly and only if an error is detected, the log records are replayed from memory using the default logger.
 This strategy can result in a higher memory consumption (and GC time) because all Debug records are recorded on every function call.
+The function is not called a second time so no idempotency in processing is required.

 ### Usage